Melanie Leupolz: Germany can learn from Women's Super League | DW | 03.03.2021

 Exposure important

-Sitting in her London apartment on the Zoom call, one issue Leopolz simply couldn’t ignore was the future of the women’s game in Germany.
+Sitting in her London apartment on the Zoom call, one issue Leupolz simply couldn’t ignore was the future of the women’s game in Germany.

 "It can become better,” said Leupolz.
 "We have to use all of the tournaments that will come in the next few years.
 We need to show more on television.
 Here in England, there is the FA Player where you can watch all of the games for free.
 You don’t have anything like that in Germany.
 They just show one game per week.